jetedrow/SecurityQuestions/README.md

 information shared in the application.
 - An end state should be entered into the flows as well, to allow for a clean exit of the application in the future.
+- Instead of re-doing the answers as required, it may be a better flow in the future to allow the user to add/change their selections, and update selections they have already answered vs. completely re-doing the store flow.